vishalmidya/academicpages/_pages/about.md

 * Exploration of factors affecting the survival differences in Glioblastoma (with [Darya (Dasha) Nesterova](https://www.linkedin.com/in/darya-dasha-nesterova-a11876b3/))

-I was part of the team that developed the first ever Screening and Assessment tool for Dyslexia in regional Indian languages ([DALI](http://14.139.62.22/DALI/index.php))
+I was part of the team that developed the first ever Screening and Assessment tool for Dyslexia in regional Indian languages ([DALI](http://14.139.62.22/DALI/index.php)).
+Codes for some of my papers and projects can be found in my [github profile](https://github.com/vishalmidya).

-Some of my codes can be found in my [github profile](https://github.com/vishalmidya).
 I am a serious Matcha green tea aficionado.
 Outside studies, I enjoy rowing, volleyball, cooking and [adda](https://en.wikipedia.org/wiki/Adda_(South_Asian)).